 Isolation of cDNAs Encoding Mouse SRP14.
-A $\lambda$ phage gt10 mouse embryonic cDNA library was screened using the partial canine cDNA as a hybridization probe.
+A λ phage gt10 mouse embryonic cDNA library was screened using the partial canine cDNA as a hybridization probe.
 The mouse embryonic cDNA library was prepared by Craig Hauser (Department of Biochemistry, University of California, Berkeley) and was kindly given to us by Michael Frohman (Department of Anatomy, University of California, San Francisco).
-The hybridization was carried out for 16 hr at 42°C in 50% formamide/5× NET/0.2% SDS/0.01% NaPPi/100 $\mu$ g of salmon sperm DNA per ml.
+The hybridization was carried out for 16 hr at 42°C in 50% formamide/5× NET/0.2% SDS/0.01% NaPP_i/100 μ g of salmon sperm DNA per ml.
 The filters were washed three times in 1× NET/0.2% SDS at 42°C for 20 min followed by one wash in 0.2× NET.
-DNA from the $\lambda$ phages was prepared as described (13) and the cDNA inserts were sequenced as described above.
+DNA from the λ phages was prepared as described (13) and the cDNA inserts were cloned into the phage M13mp18.
+The cDNA inserts were sequenced as described above.